Quincy Smith: Negro league career

-Smith entered the Negro leagues in 1943, playing in part of two seasons for the Cleveland Buckeyes and the Pittsburgh Crawfords before joining the Birmingham Black Barons in 1945.
+Smith entered the Negro Leagues in 1943, playing in part of two seasons for the Cleveland Buckeyes and the Pittsburgh Crawfords before joining the Birmingham Black Barons in 1945.
 He hit a .284 batting average for Birmingham during the first half of the season, but jumped to the Mexico City Reds of the Mexican League for the rest of the year.
-Once Major League Baseball started signing Negro league talent, he received a shot at organized baseball from 1949 through 1953, but never made it to the majors.
+Once Major League Baseball started signing Negro League talent, he received a shot at organized baseball from 1949 through 1953, but never made it to the majors.

 Minor league career

-Smith spent six years in the minor leagues, all in the Mississippi–Ohio Valley League while playing with four teams.
+Smith spent six years in the minor leagues, all in the Mississippi–Ohio Valley League, while playing with four teams.
 He compiled four seasons with a batting average over .300, with a career-high of .317 in 1952 as a member of the Paris Lakers.
-He also was selected for the All-Star Team that faced the Decatur Commodores in the 1953 MSOH All-Star Game.
+He was also selected for the All-Star Team that faced the Decatur Commodores in the 1953 MSOH All-Star Game.
 Overall, he was a .305 hitter (788-for-2584), including 165 doubles, 55 triples, 45 home runs, and a .454 slugging percentage in 653 games played.